ashtontobar/phase-1-project/README.md

 Each card includes an "+ Add to Favorites" button so that you can save your favorite items.
 The items are then viewable on the 'Favorites' page where you can remove them if wanted.

-Currently Hyrule Helper will only show results for the materials endpoint in the API.
+Currently Hyrule Helper will only show results for the materials and monsters endpoint in the API.

 ## 🏃 Running the App
 1. Clone the repository to your machine using the following command `git clone git@github.com:ashtontobar/phase-1-project.git`